microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 The program should print "Hello from TypeScript!".

-# Browserify

-Now let's build our code out and add modules to the mix.
-This is the structure you're more likely to use for a real web app.
-We'll use Browserify to pack our code into a single file for distribution.

 ## Add modules to the code

+Before we get to Browserify, let's build our code out and add modules to the mix.
+This is the structure you're more likely to use for a real app.

 Create a file called `src/greet.ts`: